 - Useful Tips

 FilePoller polls for files with the specified name or specified file pattern to move it to a specified directory.
-It provides a set of Action that allows to move the files between two directories or it scans the specified directory, checks for an addition of new files or modification of a file for Polling.
+It provides a set of actions that allow moving files between two directories as well as it scans a specified directory, checks for the existence of any new files or modification of a file for polling.

 Configuration and Testing

-Microservice configuration details are provided in this panel.
+Microservice configuration can be done in the CPS (Configuration Property Sheet).
 The microservice supports adding multiple configurations with each configuration having the necessary details for polling.

 The figure below illustrates the panel with a single configuration (Polling) added.